Sahil-4555/GOLANG_CHAT_DEMO/README.md

 ### 📋 Prerequisites

 #### For Docker

-- Docker installed on your machine.
+- Install Docker on your machine.
-- Create a `.env` file in root directory based on `.env.example` and fill in the environment variable.
+- In the project root, create a `.env` file based on `.example.env` and fill in the environment variables.
+- Inside the client folder, create a `.env` file based on `.example.env`.

 #### For Local

 - Golang installed on your machine.
 - Node.js and npm installed on your machine.
 - MongoDB installed and running on your machine.